A full breakdown arrives of Equifax's massive data breach

 27,000

-Hackers also stole thousands of photos uploaded to Equifax's servers, which came from passports and driver's licenses.
+Hackers also stole thousands of photos uploaded to Equifax's servers that came from passports and driver's licenses.
 Up to 182,000 people had uploaded images to Equifax's server, the company said.

 Here's the breakdown of images stolen: